telekom-mms/ansible-vector/README.md

 # ansible-vector

-This is a ansible collection to set up [vector](https://vector.dev) on debian and redhat based systems.
+This is a ansible collection to set up [vector](https://vector.dev) on various systems.
 It translates the YAML configuration to TOML, so any configuration is possible.

 ## supported & tested OS